navveenb/lean-agentic-ai/Day_1.md

    They remember previous steps and adapt behavior accordingly.

 3. **Tool-Use and Reasoning**
-   They invoke APIs, search tools, databases, or other agents — often autonomously — to achieve their objectives.
+   They can invoke APIs, databases, search engines, or other models to achieve their goals.

+4. **Autonomy with Boundaries**
+   They decide next steps within defined constraints — balancing flexibility with responsibility.

 ---